LacunaSoftware/docs/docs.en-us/articles/includes/spa-config/oidc-config.md

 You can either use a SaaS subscription on [grantid.com](https://grantid.com/) or run your own instance of GrantID.

-Once you have a GrantID subscription, fill the section **Oidc** of the JSON configuration file:

 * **Authority**: the OIDC authority (e.g. *https://patorum.grantid.com*)
 * **ApiEndpoint**: the API endpoint of the OIDC server (e.g. *https://api.grantid.com*)
 * **ApiName**: the API scope that will be required on access tokens